lukelbd/vim-succinct/README.md

 ## Filetype settings
 * For most languages, added a normal mode `<C-z>` map for "running" the current file.
 See files in the `ftplugin` folder.
-* For LaTeX documents, this relies on having my custom file for typesetting documents, `https://github.com/lukelbd/blob/master/vimlatex`, somewhere in your `$PATH`.
+* For LaTeX documents, this relies on having my custom script for typesetting documents, `https://github.com/lukelbd/dotfiles/blob/master/vimlatex`, somewhere in your `$PATH`.

 ## Plugin extensions
 * `<Plug>outofdelim`: Jumps to the right of the next closing